Emerson Electric: Automation Solutions

+Emerson provides advanced process automation, control systems, and software to industries such as oil and gas, power generation, chemicals, pharmaceuticals, and water treatment.

 Aerospace and Defense Solutions

 Emerson Electric also plays a significant role in the aerospace and defense industry, producing high-performance avionics equipment.
 The AN/APQ series of radar systems, which provide advanced targeting and navigation capabilities for military aircraft, are key products in this segment.
 Notable products include: